RustBlockchainEngineer/RustBlockchainEngineer/README.md

 As one word,
 I am focused on developing smart contracts on the Solana blockchain network.

-Since 2020, I am working on Solana only.
+Since 2020, I am working on Solana only.(of course, with other chains)

 Please don't contact me for any other chain.
 I really like Solana ❤❤❤